PastIn Person

 Executive Editor at MIT Computational Law Report

-Dazza Greenwood is the Executive Editor of the MIT Computational Law Report, focusing on the intersection of law and technology.
+Dazza Greenwood is the Executive Editor of the MIT Computational Law Report, exploring the application of computational methods to legal processes.

 Dean Ball